Skip To Main Content

 In 2024, seven players were selected as conference Player-of-the-Week and 12 players were selected to the All-Conference teams.
 Ryan McDaniel (catcher), Aidan Perry (second baseman), Sam Tyrpa (pitcher), and Will Clair (pitcher) were selected First Team All-Conference.
 Jeremy Green (outfielder), Cory Brownson (outfielder), Walker Hultgren (outfielder), Hunter Vikemyr (pitcher), and JD Kirchner (pitcher) were chosen Second Team All-Conference.
 Dawson Portner (third baseman) and Bubba Thompson (shortstop) received Honorable Mention All-Conference.
 Perry and Green were picked for the Gold Glove team and Ned Ceklic was named to the Champions of Character team.

-The 2024 season gave rise to an NAIA Preseason All-America and a professional contract signed.
-Junior pitcher, Sam Tyrpa, was selected as a preseason All-America after coming off a 2023 season where he earned Honorable Mention All-America and conference's Pitcher-of-the-Year honors.
-Senior shortstop, Bubba Thompson, signed a professional contract with the Boise Hawks of the Pioneer League, an Major League Baseball Partner League.
+2024 gave rise to a preseason All-American and a professional contract signed.
+Junior pitcher, Sam Tyrpa, was selected as a Pre-Season All-American after coming off a 2023 season where he earned Honorable Mention All-American and Conference Pitcher-of-the-Year honors.
+Senior shortstop, Bubba Thompson, signed a professional contract with the Boise Hawks of the Pioneer League, an MLB Partner League.

 The Trojans once again received recognition in 2024 as a National Scholar Team by the NAIA and given a Team Academic Excellence Award by the American Baseball Coaches Association (ABCA) for maintaining a 3.0 or higher team GPA.
-The Trojans set academic program records with 32 North Star Athletic Association Scholar-Athletes, 28 student-athletes on the President’s List, and 13 NAIA Scholar-Athletes.
+The Trojans set academic program records with 32 Academic All-Conference, 28 Academic President’s List, and 13 Academic All-American athletes.

 In 2023, the Trojans had the second-best season in program history finishing with a record of 36-18.
 The program went from a total of nine wins in the three seasons prior to Hardie to 95 wins in his first three full seasons as head coach.
-The 2023 season was highlighted by a nation leading 21-game winning streak that started on March 14 and ended April 17.
+2023 was highlighted by a nation leading 21 game win streak that started on March 14 and ended April 17.
 For the second straight year, the Trojans earned a win over a Top 10 nationally ranked team and ranking by the NAIA Region/Area Ranking Committee (ARC).
 In addition, the team broke 21 school records.

-Like the 2022 season, the Trojans put themselves in position to win a conference championship in 2023.
-They entered the last weekend of conference play in first place with a 23-1 record in a showdown with No. 5 nationally ranked Bellevue (Neb.).
+Like 2022, the Trojans put themselves in position to win a conference championship in 2023.
+They entered the last weekend of conference play in first place with a 23-1 record in a showdown with No. 5 nationally ranked Bellevue University.
 Bellevue was in second place with a 22-2 record and the Trojans needed to win two of the four games in the series.
-The Trojans won the first game of the series by a score of 9-6 but dropped the next three games by scores of 6-4, 5-2, and 12-1, falling one game short of the North Star conference regular season title.
+The Trojans won the first game of the series by a score of 9-6 in 15 innings but dropped the next three games by scores of 6-4, 5-2, and 12-1, falling one game short of the North Star conference title.

 The success of the pitching staff and offense in 2023 received conference and national recognition.
-The pitching staff led the conference in ERA, strikeouts, and numerous pitching categories, and they ranked 4
+The pitching staff led the conference in ERA, strikeouts, and numerous pitching categories, and they ranked 4th nationally in ERA (3.33) and Top 10 in several other categories.
+The offense broke 13 of the 21 school records broken and ranked Top 25 nationally in various categories such as 23rd in doubles (114).

 Six players were selected as conference Player-of-the-Week and 12 players were selected to the All-Conference teams in 2023.
 Mason Macaluso (outfielder), Walker Hultgren (outfielder), Sam Tyrpa (pitcher), Luke Guest (pitcher), and JD Kirchner (pitcher) were selected First Team All-Conference.
 Ryan McDaniel (catcher), Jeremy Green (outfielder), and Grant Svikulis (pitcher) were chosen Second Team All-Conference.
 Chris Burke (shortstop) and Nicholai Arbach (pitcher) received Honorable Mention All-Conference.
 McDaniel was picked for the Gold Glove team for the second straight year and Hakeem Yatim (second base) was named to the Champions of Character team.

-The 2023 Trojan squad also produced the league's Pitcher-of-the-Year, two All-Americans, NAIA Baseball National Pitcher-of-the-Week, and two professional contracts signed.
-Sophomore pitcher, Sam Tyrpa, was selected as the conference's Pitcher-of-the-Year.
-Junior pitcher, JD Kirchner, and Tyrpa, were Honorable Mention All-America athletes.
-Kirchner earned NAIA National Pitcher-of-the-Week.
+2023 for the Trojans also produced the Conference Pitcher-of-the-Year, two All-Americans, a National Pitcher-of-the-Week, and two professional contracts signed.
+Sophomore pitcher, Sam Tyrpa, was selected Conference Pitcher-of-the-Year.
+Junior pitcher, JD Kirchner, and Tyrpa, were Honorable Mention All-Americans.
+Kirchner earned National Pitcher-of-the-Week.
 Senior pitchers, Grant Svikulis and Mitsuki Shimonishi, signed independent professional contracts.

 The classroom was outstanding for the Trojans in 2023.
 They received recognition as a National Scholar Team by the NAIA and given a Team Academic Excellence Award by the American Baseball Coaches Association (ABCA) for maintaining a 3.0 or higher team GPA.
-The Trojans had 24 NSAA scholar-athletes, 20 athletes on the President’s List, and two NAIA Scholar-Athletes.
+The Trojans had 24 Academic All-Conference, 20 Academic President’s List, and two Academic All-American athletes.

 The Trojans finished the 2022 season with a record of 33-18.
 The program went from three wins the year prior to Hardie taking over to 33 wins in his second full season as head coach.
-The 2022 squad was the third-best season in program history and the best season in 15 years.
-The remarkable turnaround consisted of a win over a No. 6 nationally ranked team, being ranked by the NAIA region/Area Ranking Committee (ARC) and breaking 27 school records.
+2022 was the third-best season in program history and the best season in 15 years.
+The remarkable turnaround consisted of a win over a #6 nationally ranked team, being ranked by the NAIA region/Area Ranking Committee (ARC) and breaking 27 school records.

 The North Star Conference was formed in 2013, and since its formation, the 2022 team achieved the most conference wins (15), highest regular season finish (2nd), and first-ever appearance in the conference tournament championship game.
-The Trojans lost the conference tournament championship game 1-0 to No. 6 nationally ranked Bellevue.
+The Trojans lost the conference tournament championship game 1-0 to #6 nationally ranked Bellevue University.
 Bellevue went on to make it the NAIA World Series.

 In 2022, five players were selected as conference Player-of-the-Week and 10 players were selected to the All-Conference teams.
 Mason Macaluso (outfielder) and Kameron Bryant (designated hitter) were selected First Team All-Conference.
 Ryan McDaniel (catcher), Chris Burke (short stop), JD Kirchner (pitcher), Will Clair (pitcher), and Cole Westerlund (pitcher) were chosen Second Team All-Conference.
 Walker Hultgren (outfielder) and Mitsuki Shimonishi (pitcher) received Honorable Mention All-Conference.
 McDaniel was also picked for the Gold Glove team and Jackson O’Neal (outfielder) was named to the Champions of Character team.

-The Trojans had as much success in the classroom in 2022 as they did on the field with eight NAIA Scholar Athletes and 19 NSAA Scholar-Athletes.
+The Trojans had as much success in the classroom in 2022 as they did on the field with eight Academic All-Americans and 19 Academic All-Conference athletes.

 The 2021 season had several highlights.
-In the classroom, the Trojans boasted seven NAIA Scholar-Athletes and 16 NSAA Scholar-Athletes.
+In the classroom, the Trojans boasted seven Academic All-Americans and 16 Academic All-Conference athletes.
 Notably, 16 Trojan athletes were tied for the most in the conference among the baseball programs.

 On the field, three players were selected conference Player-of-the-Week, and six players were selected to the All-Conference teams.
 In addition, the Trojans shut out an NAIA’s Top 25 nationally ranked team and tied the school record for the most conference wins since the league formed in 2013.